pulsemicro/sample-1-instructions/README.md

 ### Additional options for bonus points:

+* A View (or Views) that list the final data that was stored to the persistent storage of choice
 * "Realtime" visual updating of the template based on the changed properties
 * Use [SignalR](https://github.com/SignalR/SignalR) for *anything*